-Ike brought more formal education and advertising savvy to the whiskey business.
+Ike brought more formal education and advertising savvy to the DeHart whiskey business.
 He began to bottle his whiskey, the better ship it to distant locations.
 He also hired excellent artists to provide the labels for his liquor.
 The “Old Ike” brand clearly was a spin-off from his nickname.
 He also featured well-designed labels for his corn liquor.

 A clear indication of marketing talent was the emphasis on DeHart labels touting the “purity” of the whiskey.
 What today is called the Pure Food and Drug Act had passed in 1906 and canny distillers picked up the word for merchandising purposes.
-The purity of DeHart’s Mountain Dew Corn Whiskey was emphasized with a waterfall image.
+The purity of DeHart’s "Mountain Dew Corn Whiskey" was emphasized with a waterfall image.
 As the market for the products of the Fleming DeHart Distillery expanded, the family became increasingly wealthy.

 Their liquor business stayed strictly legal, annually obtaining Virginia Commonwealth licenses.
 Later they kept their whiskey in U.S. Government bonded warehouses.
 Federal records show taxpaying transactions for the distillery almost from the time the “bottled in bond” legislation was passed until Prohibition.
 Although some of their whiskey was raw enough to be akin to “moonshine,” the DeHarts opted to make it in the sunshine.

 The casualty in this success story appears to be Joseph DeHart, the younger brother.
-Brought up in the distilling business, Joseph found himself as the second son and out of the grand inheritance enjoyed by Ike.
+Brought up in the distilling business, Joseph found himself as the second son crowded out of the grand inheritance enjoyed by Ike.
 In 1889, age 26, he married Daisy Via, apparently a cousin.
 Joseph determined an independent course, not only starting his own distillery but changing the spelling of his name to "de-Hart."

 Joseph’s operation was near Woolwine, Virginia, also in Patrick County.
-He is seen here in an early 1900s ad extolling his liquor, which he called Mountain Rose Corn Whiskey.
-His ad may be a slap at his brother, announcing that “I have not made up a dozen or more names for my whiskey and as many prices, which is now so common with the clever whiskey advertising of today....”
+He is seen here in an early 1900s ad extolling his liquor, which he called "Mountain Rose Corn Whiskey," a close approximation of his brother's flagship brand.
+Moreover, his ad may be a slap at his brother, announcing that “I have not made up a dozen or more names for my whiskey and as many prices, which is now so common with the clever whiskey advertising of today....”
 Joseph’s plain and simple “new” corn whiskey was $2 a gallon and “old,” $2.50.